Engel & Völkers

 There are different mortgage types you can select from - the most popular ones being either a fixed mortgage or a variable mortgage.

-Fixed vs variable mortgage rates
+Fixed vs variable mortgage interest rates

 A fixed-rate mortgage has a pre-set interest rate which remains the same for a certain repayment period.
 This mortgage interest rate is set before the repayment period begins and usually lasts for up to five years.